Altius/DHS_Annotations/Repeat_Annotation/README.md

 ## Results

 Final directory will have 5 files and one "extra_files" subdirectory.
 DNA.bed, LINE.bed, LTR.bed, and SINE.bed are subsets of dhs_annotated_7-classRepeats.bed updated with the subfamilies listed above.
-The "extra_files" files directory will include the initial downloaded files and important temporary files that lead to these final files.
+The "extra_files" directory will include the initial downloaded files and important temporary files that lead to these final files.